kasperisager/rover/docs/README.md

 ## Usage

 The project has two available front ends: A web application and a command line interface.
+For programmatic usage, check out the shared [`@rover/lib`](docs/modules/_rover_lib.md) module.

 ### Web application